aanon4/BLEMP/README.md

 The Bluetooth Low Energy Mesh Protocol is written in C and built to link a randomly distributed set of Bluetooth nodes.
 These nodes form a mesh network, allowing data to be send and received between nodes which are not directly connected.
-The protocol is designed for battery operated devices, using < 100uA per node during normal operation.
+The protocol is designed for battery operated devices, using as little as 20uA per node during normal operation.

 # Nordic nRF51822 implementation